-Being stressed is wrongly equated with being productive and successful.
+Being overstressed is wrongly equated with being productive and successful.

-But, in fact, stress puts you at greater risk for every major disease you should hope you’ll never have, including brain diseases like dementia and Alzheimer’s.
+But, in fact, constant stress puts you at greater risk for every major disease you hope you’ll never have, including degenerative brain diseases like dementia and Alzheimer’s.

 Chronic stress leads to anxiety, depression, poor decision making, insomnia, and memory loss.

-Too much of the stress hormone cortisol leads to a surplus of free radicals — unattached oxygen molecules — that damage brain cell membranes, causing them to lose normal function and die.
-(60)
+Too much of the stress hormone cortisol leads to a surplus of free radicals — unattached oxygen molecules — that damage brain cell membranes, causing them to function abnormally and die.